Erica on the issues

 Your city council should be available and accountable to you.
 You should know what your elected representatives are working on.

-- Invest in a more accessible open data portal, accelerate publishing of open data, and create an open data practices request tracking website.
+- We should fully update the city’s website, accelerate publishing of open data, and create an open data practices request tracking website.

 Fight for Climate Justice